TERMS AND CONDITIONS

 3.2 The customer shall have five working days to dispute the invoice.
 After such period of time the invoice will be considered accepted by both parties and cannot be amended unless agreed in writing by the Supplier.

-3.3 The Supplier shall be entitled to charge interest on overdue invoices from the date when payment becomes due from day to day until the date of payment at a rate of 8% per annum above the base rate of the Bank of England.
+3.3 The Supplier shall be entitled to charge Statutory Interest on overdue invoices from the date when payment becomes due until payment is made.
 In the event that the Customer’s procedures require that an invoice be submitted against a purchase order to payment, the Customer shall be responsible for issuing such purchase order before the goods and services are supplied.

 4. SPECIFICATION OF THE GOODS